jlewis92/DevToArticleRepo/markdown/dev/devOpenSearchDashboard.md

 }
 ```

-The project is setup to pull settings into this file via several methods:
+The project is set up to pull settings into this file via several methods:

 - directly into the file - support is also there for using `NETCORE_ENVIRONMENT` i.e.: `appsettings.dev.json`
 - environment variables